Life As a Molding and Casting Worker

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 43,000 jobs for Molding and Casting Worker in 2016.
+There were about 43,000 jobs for Molding and Casting Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Molding and Casting Worker.
-There will be an estimated 4,200 positions for Molding & Casting Worker per year.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Molding & Casting Worker are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Molding & Casting Worker
+How Much Does a Molding & Casting Worker Make?

 The typical yearly salary for Molding and Casting Workers is somewhere between $22,910 and $51,010.